kimdebie/informationretrieval/README.md

-# informationretrieval
+# knowledge_representation
-Assignments for course Information Retrieval at UvA
+Assignments for course Knowledge Representation at UvA